Compassionate Seattle Wrongful Death Attorneys Ready To Help You

 - $800,000 in compensation for a truck accident fatality

-All told, we have won over $100,000,000 in damages for our personal injury and wrongful death clients over the years.
+All told, we have won over $100,000,000 in damages for our injury and wrongful death claim clients over the years.
 Our Seattle wrongful death lawyer would welcome the opportunity to try to do the same for you on behalf of the person you love.

 If your loved one has died as a result of someone else’s misconduct, justice demands a response, even if the perpetrator’s actions did not constitute criminal conduct.
 While no amount of money can return your loved one, compensation can help with things like medical bills, lost wages, lost future earnings, and provide some small comfort amidst your pain and suffering.
 If you have lost a loved one, you are not without rights and you should feel confident in asserting those rights by putting your best legal foot forward.